-In previous articles we’ve covered the abusive parent and the neglectful parent and impact that follows people well into adulthood.
+In previous articles, we’ve covered the abusive parent and the neglectful parent and the impact that follows people well into adulthood.
 Let’s take a look at a nurturing parent and how it impacts their life.
 Although a parent may respond differently as a child ages, there is still the tone of care and compassion.

 Humpty Dumpty sat on a wall.
 Humpty Dumpty had a great fall.
-Bystanders heard his mother exclaim, "He fell off the wall!!!
-My baby egg fell!!"
+Bystanders heard his mother exclaim, “He fell off the wall!!!
+My baby egg fell!!”
 And his mother ran to him and scooped him up.
 She moved his head to her shoulder and cooed to him.
-It was if she said "Let me soothe you.
-Shhh… I hate that you fell, and that you got hurt!"
+It was as if she said “Let me soothe you.
+Shhh… I hate that you fell and that you got hurt!”
 She begins to gently bounce and rock her Humpty.
-She continues to coo, as if she’s saying "I’m picking up the pieces of you.
+She continues to coo, as if she’s saying “I’m picking up the pieces of you.
 You are important to me.
 I’ll take the time.
-It’s ok that you got all over me and your emotions spilled out."
-And she loving looked him in the eye and let him know "I hear you when you cry, I’ll come.
-When you fall, I’m here to pick you up."
+It’s ok that you got all over me and your emotions spilled out.”
+And she loving looked him in the eye and let him know “I hear you when you cry, I’ll come.
+When you fall, I’m here to pick you up.”

 This Humpty grows up differently than the other two.
 Because there was a caring response to his pain he believes: